ElearnDZ/bbb-install/README.md

 Install BigBlueButton 1.0 using the instructions at http://docs.bigbluebutton.org/10install.html, and optionally install the development environment and tools.

+BigBlueButton 1.0 only runs on Ubuntu 14.04 x86_64.
+This script will warn you if you try to install on any other distribution.

 This is an interactive installation, even with the -y switch.
 You cannot leave it unattended as you will need to confirm installation of some items and agree to licenses.

 The installation process changes for each major release of BBB, so these scripts will require updating for BBB 1.1.